Clare Evans is perhaps best known for the UK edition of Time Management for Dummies.

 Recognise your strengths and weaknesses, improve where you need to and get others to fill in the gaps.

 You must be a busy person yourself.
-What systems and tools do you use to organize your own time?
+What systems and tools do you use to organise your own time?

 I plan my time every day and I regularly review my key goals to keep myself on track.